DataDog/documentation/content/en/synthetics/browser_tests/test_runs.md

 Click the **Traces** pill to access the **Traces** tab and explore APM traces associated with the browser test.
 While the UI is similar to the [Trace View][7] in the Trace Explorer, one browser test step can make multiple requests to different URLs or endpoints.
 This results in several associated traces, depending on your tracing setup and on the URLs you allowed in for browser tests in the [Synthetic Monitoring Settings page][8].

+For more information about cross-product correlation, see the [Ease Troubleshooting With Cross-Product Correlation][21] guide.

 ### Step duration

 The step duration represents the amount of time the step takes to execute with the [Datadog locator system][9].
 Not only does the step duration include the action (such as user interactions), but also it incorporates the wait and retry mechanism, which allows browser tests to ensure an element is able to be interacted with.
 For more information, see [Advanced Options for Browser Test Steps][9].

 ## Failed runs

 A test result is considered `FAILED` if it does not satisfy its assertions or if a step failed for another reason.
-You can troubleshoot failed runs by looking at their screenshots, checking for potential [errors](#errors) at the step level, and looking into [resources][17] with [backend traces](#backend-traces) generated by their steps.
+You can troubleshoot failed runs by looking at their screenshots, checking for potential [errors](#errors) at the step level, and looking into [resources][17] and [backend traces](#backend-traces) generated by their steps.

 Common browser test errors include: